-During the fiscal year ended December 31, 2017, the Board held five meetings, the Audit Committee held three meetings, the Compensation Committee held five meetings and the Nominating and Corporate Governance Committee held three meetings.
-The Board and Board committees also approved certain actions by unanimous written consent.
+During the fiscal year ended December 31, 2019, the Board held eight meetings, the Audit Committee held nine meetings, the Compensation Committee held seven meetings and the Nominating and Corporate Governance Committee held seven meetings.
+The Board and Board committees also approved certain actions by unanimous written consent

 Each of the directors attended at least 75% of the aggregate of the total number of meetings of our Board (held during the period for which such directors served on the Board).
-Except for Patrick Grace, who did not attend one Audit Committee meeting and one Nominating and Governance Committee meeting, each of the directors attended at least 75% of the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees).
+Each of the directors attended at least 75% of the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees).
 Dr. Lederman was the only member of the Board who attended last year's annual meeting of stockholders.
 The Company does not have a formal policy requiring members of the Board to attend our annual meetings